tanmaycrackle/DebugTool/README.md

 If their are no custom filters added, clicking on the Custom Filtered Network Calls radio button and generating graph would not fetch any graph.
 The graph is interactive and the user can pan and zoom and hover as required.
 A .jpg file of the graph would also get saved in the project directory after any selected graph is generated.
 Seperate .jpg file would get generated for all the different types of graph.
+All the 400 & 500 level status code will be displayed in red color in the graph.

 ## Download Graph Functionality